kubernetes/sig-release/security-release-process-documentation/security-release-process.md

           to
         - getting data from the server or server components, where the user should not have the ability to read
-    - Execution of arbitrary code (remote code execution in the server)
+        - execution of arbitrary code (like creating a pod or remote code execution attacks)

-This includes all write access violations and exploitable reads.

-##### Spoofing
+Breaking or bypassing any security feature provided.
+A vulnerability in a security feature is rated “High” by default, but the rating may be adjusted based on other considerations as documented here.

+Examples:
+- Disabling or bypassing a `NetworkPolicy` or `PodSecurityPolicy` without winforming users or gaining consent
+- Reconfiguring a `NetworkPolicy` and allowing connections to other processes without consent

 An entity (computer, server, user, process) is able to masquerade as a specific entity (user or computer) of his/her choice.